How to create e-learning courses

 Design & structure

-- Bite-size is the right size.
+- Bite size is the right size.
 Provide information in small bits (known as “microlearning”) to make it easier to digest.
 Each course should be under 1,000 words.

 - Use a variety of course structures.
 Variety helps learners remember information more easily.
-Use different structures for the various parts of your course can help beat the “forgetting curve” (Easygenerator lets you choose from numerous templates and assessment types that make it easy to add variety to your course).
+Using different structures for the various parts of your course can help beat the “forgetting curve” (Easygenerator lets you choose from numerous templates and assessment types that make it easy to add variety to your course).

 - Two visuals per page.
 Limit the pictures and visuals you use to only what’s relevant.

 Notice that most of them refer to the length of the content.
 As a rule, the shorter the content, the better.
 This is because learning in short, easily repetitive intervals is proven to be more effective than studying lengthy texts or watching long presentations.
 If you struggle to keep your course within these size limitations, consider breaking it into multiple courses instead.
+Also, making your e-learning content gamified is a good way to engage your learners.

 Get feedback from colleagues